dramforever/easyriscv/index.md

 csrrw csrrs csrrc csrrwi csrrsi csrrci
 ```

+Some of these instruction names should ring a bell (`add`, `or`, `xor`).
+Others
+will look like they have some pattern to it.
+A few weird ones like `auipc` stand
-These form the foundation of RISC-V, performing the basic tasks a processor
+out.
+These instructions form the foundation of RISC-V, performing the basic
+tasks a processor would do.

-would do.
-You will also catch a glimpse of what creating an operating system on
+You will also catch a glimpse of what creating an operating system on RISC-V is
-RISC-V is like, namely handling exceptions and privilege levels.
+like, namely handling exceptions and privilege levels.

 Let's get started.